Easy Coconut Shrimp.

 Place the finished coconut shrimp on a plate lined with a paper towel as you fry the rest.
 Serve with your favorite sweet chili sauce or an orange chili sauce (which is 1 part Thai sweet chili sauce to 2 parts orange marmalade).
 I've tried this dipping sauce and it's very tasty as well.

 Sprinkle with a little chopped cilantro (optional) and serve.
 Leftover coconut shrimp keeps well in the refrigerator for up to 3 days.
 Fried coconut shrimp freezes well, up to 2 months.
+Reheat for 10 minutes in a 350F oven-- or until thawed and warm.

 *I prefer frying the coconut shrimp in coconut oil for the best taste.